SivanandaGorugantu/REST-python/StudentDetails_SQLAlchemy/README.md

-# Student Details using SQLAlchemy
+# Student Details using SQLAlchemy - Flask-JWT-Extended